scylladb/scylladb/docs/alternator/alternator.md

 before the write (a.k.a.
 RMW requests - read-modify-write).
 For example, a request may copy an existing attribute, increment an attribute, be conditional on some expression involving existing values of attribute, or request that the previous values of attributes be returned.
-Alternator offers various write isolation policies:
- * treat every write as transactional (using lightweight transactions - LWT)
- * use LWT only for RMW requests
- * forbid the usage of RMW - throw an error if it's attempted, e.g. by using ConditionExpression
- * (unsafe) perform RMW without consistency guarantees By default, alternator will always enforce LWT, but it can be configured with table granularity via tags.
+These read-modify-write transactions should be _isolated_ from each other, so by default Alternator implements every write operation using Scylla's LWT (lightweight transactions).
+This default can be overridden on a per-table basis, by tagging the table as explained above in the "write isolation policies" section.

 DynamoDB allows attributes to be **nested** - a top-level attribute may be a list or a map, and each of its elements may further be lists or